Ramin-RX7/Shifty/docs/Principals/Builtins/Errors.md

 _derived from [ValidationError](#validationerror)_

 This error is thrown when an invalid type is provided, typically occurring in function calls.
-It's important to note that InvalidTypeError should not be confused with CastingError.
-The TypeError can arise when working with Unions or other validation scenarios where a type is expected to implement a certain method or fulfill a specific condition but fails to do so.
+It's important to note that `InvalidTypeError` should not be confused with `CastingError`.
+The `InvalidTypeError` can arise when working with Unions or other validation scenarios where a type is expected to implement a certain method or fulfill a specific condition but fails to do so.

 ## CastingError
 _derived from [InvalidTypeError](#invalidtypeerror)_

-The CastingError type of error is associated with issues related to casting.
+The `CastingError` type of error is associated with issues related to casting.
 While this error is not directly utilized by the language, users can employ it when necessary.\
 The existence of this error class is mainly to serve as the base class for `ImplicitCastingError` and `NotImplementedCastingError`, allowing users to catch both error types simultaneously.